All Episodes

 Why would you think it's an accident?

-He's been doing everything imaginable to to maximize the death of innocent people not even involved in this war.
+He's been doing everything imaginable to maximize the death of innocent people not even involved in this war.

-Yeah, but he's been doing all of that in Ukraine, and the reason I say it is their missiles aren't very accurate.
+And the reason I say it is their missiles aren't very accurate.

-They have far fewer precision guided missiles than we do in their arsenal.
+They have far fewer precision-guided missiles than we do in their arsenal.

-Um but it doesn't matter whether it was accidental or on purpose, Poland got hit.
+But it doesn't matter whether it was accidental or on purpose, Poland got hit.

 And Poland needs to respond in kind.